 Colfax

-If visiting in September, you can attend the annual Colfax Railroad Days.
+If visiting in September, don’t miss the annual Colfax Railroad Days.
 This community event features exhibits of model and life-size train engines, historical displays, western reenactments, and a street fair.

 Kamiak Butte